scaleway/terraform-provider-scaleway/docs/data-sources/secret.md

 ## Arguments reference

-This section lists the arguments that can be provided to the `scaleway_secret` data source:
+This section lists the arguments that you can provide to the `scaleway_secret` data source to filter and retrieve the desired secret:

 - `name` - (Optional) The name of the secret.